Piano Lessons & Keyboard Lessons (ages 5-adult)

-Piano instructors at the Louisiana Academy of Performing Arts come from all around the city of New Orleans and use a variety of nationally recognized piano method books such as Alfred, Faber & Faber, Bastien, Schaum, Glover, in addition to other literature that may be provided based on the individual needs of the student.
+Our Faculty at the Louisiana Academy of Performing Arts use a variety of nationally recognized method books such as Alfred, Faber & Faber, Bastien, Schaum, Glover, in addition to other literature that may be provided based on the individual needs of the student.

-As in all of our programs, our piano students have several opportunities to perform each year.
-Each December and June, we hold our recitals at Nunemaker Auditorium, on the campus of Loyola University in New Orleans and at St. Martin's Episcopal School's Solomon Theatre in Metairie, LA.
+As in all of our programs, our students have several opportunities to perform each year.
+Each December and June, we hold our recitals at several venues including Nunemaker Auditorium and Roussel Hall on the campus of Loyola University in New Orleans, Victory Fellowship in Metairie, LA as well as Fuhrmann Auditorium in Covington, LA.

 Some frequently asked questions regarding piano lessons that we receive include:

-"Do I need a piano at home in order to get started in piano lessons?"
+"Do I need a piano at home in order to get started in lessons?"

 "What kind of piano should I/we purchase?"

-"Should we have an acoustic piano at home, or is a digital piano acceptable?"
+"Should we have an acoustic instrument at home, or is a digital piano acceptable?"

 In order to maximize the progress of the student and ensure the most efficient use of each lesson, all students should have access to some type of keyboard instrument at home in order to practice outside of the regular lessons.
-While an acoustic piano is certainly always optimal should space and funds permit, digital pianos have come a long way in terms of tone, touch, and the overall playing experience.
-Most times an excellent digital piano can be purchased for the same price as an old/poorly conditioned acoustic upright piano.
+While an acoustic piano is certainly always optimal should space and funds permit, digital instruments have come a long way in terms of tone, touch, and the overall playing experience.
+Most times an excellent keyboard or digital instrument can be purchased for the same price as an old/poorly conditioned acoustic.
 Of course, there are always exceptions and good deals do become available.
 Whenever purchasing a used acoustic piano, we always recommend having a "Registered Piano Technician" check it out and evaluate it.
-As we are in New Orleans, there are still many older pianos in the area that may have suffered flood damage during Hurricane Katrina.
-A registered piano technician can carefully inspect the overall structure of the piano to determine its value and true condition (as well as possible restoration costs).
+As we are in New Orleans, there are still many older instruments in the area that may have suffered flood damage during Hurricane Katrina.
+A registered technician can carefully inspect the overall structure of the piano to determine its value and true condition (as well as possible restoration costs).

-In short, for most beginning piano students, our teachers and staff agree that a digital piano will be perfectly acceptable to begin in piano lessons before the decision to invest in an acoustic piano is made.
-Digital pianos come in many different makes, models, sizes, and key lengths.
+In short, for most beginning students, our teachers and staff agree that a digital piano will be perfectly acceptable to begin for your first year of lessons before the decision to invest in an acoustic instrument is made.
+Keyboards come in many different makes, models, sizes, and key lengths.
 Digital pianos can cost as little as $100 and as much as several thousand dollars.
-Our basic digital piano requirements are that it have full sized, touch sensitive keys.
-Whenever possible, a semi-weighted or fully weighted action is preferred to most closely afford the student the feel of an acoustic piano at home.
+Our basic digital instrument / keyboard recommendations are that it have full sized, touch sensitive keys.
+Whenever possible, a semi-weighted or fully weighted action is preferred to most closely afford the student the feel of an acoustic instrument at home.
 For more information on what to look for when selecting a digital piano, take a moment to watch our video on the subject above.